Jorie Lueloff Friedman

-Jorie Lueloff Friedman is a journalist.
+Jorie Lueloff Friedman (May 31, 1940 – March 12, 2026) was an American journalist.
 She was the first female reporter and first female news anchor at WMAQ Channel 5 in Chicago.

 In 1972, she testified before Congress about her experience with credit discrimination after being prohibited from having credit cards in her own name following her 1970 marriage.

+Early life and education

+Friedman was born in Milwaukee on May 31, 1940, and grew up in several Milwaukee suburbs.
+She earned a bachelor's degree in 1962 from Mills College in Oakland, California.